Our Board

 Student Voice Support Officer

 Zinny's role with the Alliance as Student Voice Support Officer is to empower students to give their insights into work the Alliance does.
 Throughout his primary and high school journey he changed schools over a dozen times while experiencing many challenging situations, and he brings this understanding and lived experience to the works he does now.
-He also is passionate about youth advocacy and works with Prevention United, Uniting, The Black Dog Institute as a Youth Advisor.
+He also is a passionate youth advocate across multiple external Youth Advisor/Advocate positions.
 Zinny believes that taking a holistic approach to our young people is the best way to get equitable outcomes both inside and outside of school.

 Expert Advisory Group